 1. Clearly Identify Your Target Audience

 As great as you think your content is, not everyone will be interested in reading it.
-Those who could care less about your content will go to another website for content they deem to be more relevant.
+Those who could care less about your great content will go to another website for content they deem to be more relevant.
 When people bounce from your website, your search rankings and reputation can take a hit.

 For successful lead-generating content, you need your content to be read by people interested in it.
 This requires you to research and identify precisely who your target audience is.